kg-construct/exectool/README.md

 #### Additional features

-If you want to pause the execution of your case after the last step was executed, you can add the `--wait-for-user` argument when running the cases:
+If you want to pause the execution of your case after each step, you can add the `--wait-for-user` argument when running the cases:

 ```
 bench-executor run --wait-for-user